holoubekm/holoubkovi/website/content/en/home/index.md

 * [Will there be Pilsner or Braníček beer on tap?](info/#menu-and-beverages)
 * [... and much more](info/#organisation)

-We are looking forward to everyone!
+We are looking forward to you!

 <p style="margin: 0px; "> &nbsp; </p>